Somali–Portuguese conflicts: Battle of Benadir, 1542

-Upon receiving intelligence from the allied Swahili city-states that Mogadishu was seeking Ottoman military aid to prepare an attack against Portugal, João de Sepúlveda, the Portuguese captain of Fort São Caetano in Sofala, set out with 100 soldiers, six oarships, and a contingent of allied warriors and vessels from Malindi.
-Arriving at Mogadishu, the Portuguese allegedly "destroyed the city and did them great damage and injury."
-However, modern historians consider this account unreliable, as no other historical records confirm Mogadishu’s capture or destruction.
-Instead, evidence suggests that Mogadishu, and the wider Benadir region remained independent and hostile to Portuguese presence on the Somali coast, with the exception of a brief Portuguese sacking of Barawa in retaliation for its inhabitants having delivered a few Portuguese prisoners to the Ottoman Turks.
+Having received reports from allied Swahili city-states that the hostile city of Mogadishu had appealed for Ottoman military support in preparation for a revolt against Portugal, the Portuguese captain of fort São Caetano at Sofala João de Sepúlveda departed with 100 soldiers, six oarships and a contingent of allied warriors and ships from Malindi, and upon arriving at Mogadishu "destroyed the city and did them great damage and injury".
+Barawa was also sacked in retaliation for its inhabitants having delivered a few Portuguese prisoners to the Turks.
 After signing new peace treaties with the rulers of both cities, Sepúlveda returned to Malindi.